seemoo-lab/airdrop-keychain-extractor/README.md

 ## 4. Known issues on SPM Plugin

-- [x] Plugin can't build a product with custom plugin flag.
-It will produce a error for unknwon link argument "-iframework"
+- [x] ~Plugin can't build a product with custom plugin flag.
+It will produce a error for unknwon link argument "-iframework"~
 > https://github.com/apple/swift-package-manager/issues/6512
 > Temporary solved by https://gist.github.com/Kyle-Ye/9e960dad379e0ded065be366b4233a6c

-- [ ] The Plugin will fail to codesign it.
-Error message is "One or more parameters passed to a function were not valid.".
-Current have no idea how to fix it.
+- [x] ~The Plugin will fail to codesign it.
+Error message is "One or more parameters passed to a function were not valid".
+Current have no idea how to fix it.~
+> Use --disable-sandbox. eg: "swift package --disable-sandbox codesign <your developer certificate>"